miohtama/sane_plone_addon_template/README.rst

 		youraddon

-Then follow standard Plone add-on installation instructions of re-running buildout and activating the add-on.
+Then follow standard Plone add-on installation instructions of re-running buildout and activating the add-on

 * http://plone.org/documentation/kb/installing-add-ons-quick-how-to

-After the add-on is installed in Plone control panel you should see a pony greeting you on your site instead of the Plone logo, showing that the code skeleton examples are active.
+After *youraddon* add-on is installed in Plone control panel you should see a pony greeting you on instead of the
+Plone site logo, showing that the code skeleton examples are active.

+Now you can proceed to start adding your own code bits.
+See Tasks section below for recipes for most common Plone customization needs.

 Bootstrapping the development of your own add-on
 --------------------------------------------------